decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 ```bash
 make start-training-pipeline
 ```

+Go to your [Hugging Face account](https://huggingface.co/), and under the **Models** section, you will see your `{your_name}/LLMTwin-Llama-3.1-8B` model.
+To run the evaluation and inference using your fine-tuned LLM, add your Hugging Face model ID to your `.env` file, such as `MODEL_ID=pauliusztin/LLMTwin-Llama-3.1-8B`.

 > [!NOTE]
 > You can check out the deployment progress in the AWS console in the SageMaker dashboard.